Near New Bedford in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 11.389′ N, 74° 3.629′ W. Marker is near New Bedford, New Jersey, in Monmouth County.
-Marker is on Marconi Road 0.1 miles from Brighton Ave, on the left when traveling south.
+Marker is on Marconi Road, 0.1 miles Brighton Ave, on the left when traveling south.
 Monument is in Wall Township on the East side of Marconi Road after turning onto it from Brighton Ave.
 Touch for map.
 Marker is in this post office area: Belmar NJ 07719, United States of America.
 Touch for directions.

 Regarding Marconi American Wireless Company Tower.
 One last surviving Marconi tower, a “pygmy” tower, was salvaged in 1974 from Shark River near Brighton Avenue by the Wall Public Works with Army assistance.
 The tower now stands in a mini-park on Marconi Road near its original position.
 It is depicted in the upper right quadrant of the official Wall Township seal.
 Amateur or “Ham” radio operators have made transmissions from the forty foot tower to celebrate Marconi’s birthday with transatlantic transmissions.

 Also see . . .
 WWI at The Belmar High Powered Wireless Station(Submitted on March 9, 2021, by Larry Gertner of New York, New York.)

 Jozef Hand-Boniakowski, PhD (WB2MIC) from Wells, Vermont, wrote to say that the call letters on the marker were his, not Marconi’s.
 Here is the story of WW2GM in Dr. Hand-Boniakowski’s words: